osandov/drgn/docs/api_reference.rst

         :param int pid: Process ID.

-    .. method:: load_debug_info(paths)
+    .. method:: load_debug_info(paths, default=False)

         Load debugging information for a list of executable or library files.

-        If an error is encountered while loading any file, no new debugging information is loaded.

         Note that this is parallelized, so it is usually faster to load multiple files at once rather than one by one.

         :param paths: Paths of binary files.
         :type paths: Iterable[str, bytes, or os.PathLike]
+        :param bool default: Also load debugging information which can automatically be determined from the program.

+            For the Linux kernel, this tries to load ``vmlinux`` and any loaded kernel modules from a few standard locations.

+            For userspace programs, this tries to load the executable and any loaded libraries.
+        :raises MissingDebugInfoError: if debugging information was not available for some files; other files with debugging information are still loaded

     .. method:: load_default_debug_info()

         Load debugging information which can automatically be determined from the program.

-        For the Linux kernel, this tries to load ``vmlinux`` and any loaded kernel modules from a few standard locations.

-        For userspace programs, this tries to load the executable and any loaded libraries.

-        :raises MissingDebugInfoError: if debugging information was not available for some files; other files with debugging information are still loaded if this is raised
+        This is equivalent to ``load_debug_info([], True)``.

     .. attribute:: cache